TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_11_Verification_and_Validation.md

 Now you must decide:

+- Is ISC wrong?
-Is the system wrong?
+- Is HR wrong?
-Or is your expectation wrong?
+- Or is your expectation wrong?

-This is where verification and validation begin.
+This is the moment where hope must become proof.

 ---

-## Step 1: Start With One Person
+## Rule 1: Start With One Person

 Never start with “all users.”

-Pick one person:
+Pick one person who:
-- Someone you know well
-- Someone who recently changed
+- Recently changed
+- You understand well
-- Someone with clear source data
+- Has clear source data

 You are not testing scale.
 You are testing truth.

 ---

-## Step 2: Validate Against Reality
+## Step 1 – Validate Against Reality

-Ask:
+Ask first:

-What does the real world say?
+“What does the real world say?”

 Check:
-- HR record
-- Source system UI
+- Source UI
 - Source API
+- HR or business record

 Now compare:
 What does ISC show for the same person?

-If they do not match, you already know:
+If they don’t match, you already know:
-Something is wrong.
+Truth broke somewhere.

 You just don’t know where yet.

 ---

-## Step 3: Verify the Engine Path
+## Step 2 – Verify the Engine Path

-Now walk the engine in order:
+Now you walk the engine like a detective.

+Ask in this order:

-1) Was the person read?
+1) Was this person extracted?
-2) Was the data shaped correctly?
+2) Was their data shaped correctly?
-3) Was the account written correctly?
+3) Was their account written correctly?
 4) Was it linked to the right identity?
 5) Did identity choose the right value?
 6) Did recompute apply the right access?